ADA Compliance for Insurance Agency Websites

 Given the complexity of even determining what full ADA compliance is, determining a website’s level of compliance is extremely difficult.
 There are numerous tools that can measure “compliance,” and most websites, even those for some of the world’s biggest, most well-known companies, don’t come up as 100% compliant.
 This doesn’t give anyone a pass to ignore ADA, but it certainly muddies the water.

 At Forge3, we strive to implement best practices when it comes to web design and development as it relates to website accessibility.
-Some of these tactics include, to the extent possible, having alt text on images, making link text unambiguous and easily understandable, having page titles that describe the content of each page, implementing consistent and logical navigational menus to navigate the site, among others.
+Some of these tactics include, to the extent possible, having alt text on images, making link text unambiguous and easily understandable, having page titles that describe the content of each page, and implementing consistent and logical navigational menus to navigate the site, among others.

 Another idea is to include a website accessibility note on each site’s contact page.
 For example, it could say, “We care deeply about providing the best online experience to all visitors.
 If you need help using our website or have a question about accessibility, contact us and we will be in touch.”
 This doesn’t make a website compliant, but it can help visitors by providing contact information to relay what is on the website, whether it’s requesting a quote or explaining the details of insurance coverage.